 - Do the stretches for 20 to 30 seconds twice on each side

 It’s not that I don’t like the lying on the back leg in the air hamstring stretch.
 It’s to remember to do the stretch correctly.
-It is important to focus on the stretch as opposed to how far you can end up bringing your leg up.
+It is important to focus on the stretch instead of how far you can bring your leg up.

 If you end up doing that, just focusing on that hamstring stretch part, you’ll be fine.
-If you focus on trying to get that leg as far as you can, you increase your risk of back injury making your back pain even worse.
+If you focus on getting that leg as far as possible, you increase your risk of back injury, making your back pain even worse.

-Thank you very much Ann for the question.
-And I just looked at the video and it looks like there’s a whole bunch more questions, and I will answer them in the upcoming videos.
+Thank you very much, Ann, for the question.
+And I just looked at the video, and it looks like there are a whole bunch more questions, and I will answer them in the upcoming videos.

-Make sure to swing by ExercisesforInjuries.com and enter in your injury or pain; there’s a good chance that I have a video or an interview or a blog post that will help you with your injury or pain.
+Make sure to swing by ExercisesforInjuries.com and enter in your injury or pain; there’s a good chance that I have a video, interview, or blog post that will help you with your injury or pain.

-Also if you are watching this on YouTube, head up above and hit subscribe, and every couple of days you will get videos like this or an interview that I have done with someone or a guest video from one of my friends in the health and fitness world.
+Also, if you are watching this on YouTube, head above and subscribe.
+And every couple of days, you will get videos like this, an interview I have done with someone.
+Or a guest video from one of my friends in the health and fitness world.

-Lastly, head down below and hit LIKE, leave me a comment or a question.
+Lastly, head down below hit LIKE, and leave me a comment or question.

-The program we talk about, Fix My Back Pain, it will be available for today for friends, fans and subscribers of mine.
+The program we talk about, Fix My Back Pain, will be available today for friends, fans, and subscribers of mine.

-Fix My Back Pain, it will be available on ExercisesForInjuries.com, EFI Facebook Fan Page and EFI YouTube channel.
-It will only be available in those areas for a few day and will not be available to everyone until later this year.
+Fix My Back Pain will be available on ExercisesForInjuries.com, EFI Facebook Fan Page, and EFI YouTube channel.
+It will only be available in those areas for a few days.
+And will not be available to everyone until later this year.